Lessnullvoid/Pulsum-Plantae/README.md

 #Software

-After prepare the circuit and pluged to the arduino board, you are ready to test the system using the software we provided here.
-We have a tool call PulsumOSC is a OpenFrameWorks program that runs on Mac 0SX 10.7, 10.8, 10.9, 10.10.
+After preparing the circuit and pluged to the arduino board, you are ready to test the system using the software we provided here.
+We have a tool called PulsumOSC is a OpenFrameWorks program that runs on Mac 0SX 10.7, 10.8, 10.9, 10.10.
 To run the software you need to select your serial port on the serial list.

 ![PulsumOsc](https://github.com/Lessnullvoid/Pulsum-Plantae/blob/master/img/OSCsoftware.png?raw=true)

-After runing the software starts serving OSC values in the following arrangement:
+After runing, the software starts serving OSC values in the following arrangement:

  ```
 OSC0/filtrado OSC0/crudo OSC0/min OSC0/max